Safety Precautions for Holiday Seasons

 In the case that someone does try to break into your home, a security system will alert the authorities to come and check on your home.
 Having a security system installed can give you peace of mind while you are out of town.
 Knowing that someone else will be there to check on your home in the case that the security is breached while you are out of town is comforting.

 Lock all of your doors and windows

 Keeping all of your doors and windows locked while you are gone is pretty common sense, but make sure to check them all just in case you accidentally forgot to lock any of them, especially the windows.
 It can be easy to forget to lock windows after having them open.
 There is no harm in double-checking everything just to make sure.
-Be sure to also check to make sure that the locks on your windows and doors actually work.
-Make sure to also hide any spare keys that you may have sitting around your house in the case that someone actually does break into your home.
+Be sure also to check to make sure that the locks on your windows and doors work.
+Make sure also to hide any spare keys that you may have sitting around your house in the case that someone does break into your home.
 You don’t want any burglars to gain access to your home in the future by getting a hold of one of your spare keys.
-Lastly, make sure that any extension chords that are running to any lights outside are coming from the outside of the house and not the inside through an open window.
+Lastly, make sure that any extension cords that are running to any lights outside are coming from the outside of the house and not the inside through an open window.
 These open windows easy entry points for burglars.